-The distance between the ball and the player of the opponent team is measured between the point on the convex hull of the robot and the point on the outside of the ball which are most close together.
+The distance between the ball and the player of the opponent team is measured between the projection on the ground of the center of mass of both objects. point on the convex hull of the robot and the point on the outside of the ball which are most close together.

 The referee blows the whistle, announces 'Free-Kick' blue or red and then places the ball depending on the call.
 The assistant referee who operates the game controller clicks on "Direct / Indirect Free Kick" Blue/Red.
 The referee places the ball depending on the call and announces "Free Kick Ready" and the assistant referee clicks on "Prepare Direct / Indirect Free Kick" Blue/Red.
 The player taking the free kick has up to 30 seconds to position themselves for the free kick.
 The team taking the free kick may announce that the player is ready to take the free kick at any point.